approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 For iOS: Note that it may be necessary to run the command `pod update` in the `quickstart-flutter-httpclient/example/ios` directory first as the Flutter Shapes app is built using the CocoaPods dependency framework.

-Install and run the app on a device or an emulator and examine the logging.
+Install and run the app on a device and examine the logging.
 You should see in the logs that Approov is successfully fetching tokens, but the Shapes API is not returning valid shapes:

 <p>
     <img src="readme-images/flutter-shape-invalid.jpg" width="256" title="Invalid">
 </p>

-**Warning:** Never log tokens in a released app as this could permit hackers to harvest data from your API while the token has not expired!
-Always use _[loggable](https://www.approov.io/docs/latest/approov-usage-documentation/#loggable-tokens)_ Approov tokens for debugging.

 ## REGISTER YOUR APP WITH APPROOV

 Although the application is now receiving and forwarding tokens with your API calls, the tokens are not yet properly signed, because the attestation service does not recognize your application.
 Once you register the app with the Approov service, untampered apps will attest successfully and begin to fetch and transmit valid tokens.

 Approov command line tools are provided for Windows, MacOS, and Linux platforms.
 Select the proper operating system executable.

-In a shell in your `quickstart-flutter-httpclient/example` directory:
+In a shell in your `quickstart-flutter-httpclient/example` directory you need to register the app with Approov.

 For Android: